swhitley/WDLookup/README.md

 #### In your Workday tenant...

+1. Enable the domain: **Workday Query Language** and configure permissions.
+Users without access to the domain won't be able to make WQL API calls.
-1. Turn on oAuth 2.0
+2. Turn on oAuth 2.0

     **Search for Task:** Edit Tenant Setup - Security

 ![image](https://user-images.githubusercontent.com/413552/142732206-bfdcf00e-b7f9-42f7-a841-5c2836be95cd.png)

-2. Register an API Client for Integrations
+3. Register an API Client for Integrations

     **Search for Task:** Register API Client for Integrations